Listing faces of polytopes: Preliminaries

-For a 3-dimensional polytope~$P$, we write $V(P)\coloneqq F_0(P)$, $E(P)\coloneqq F_1(P)$, $F(P)\coloneqq F_2(P)$ for the sets of vertices, edges, and 2-dimensional faces of~$P$, respectively.
+For a 3-dimensional polytope~$P$, we write $V(P)\ass F_0(P)$, $E(P)\ass F_1(P)$, $F(P)\ass F_2(P)$ for the sets of vertices, edges, and 2-dimensional faces of~$P$, respectively.
 Similarly, for a plane graph~$H$, we write $V(H)$, $E(H)$, and~$F(H)$ for the set of vertices, edges, and faces of~$H$, respectively, and we refer to the elements of these sets as \defi{cells} (so in the setting of plane graphs the word face is strictly reserved for the 2-dimensional cells).
+The projection of a 3-dimensional polytope onto the plane through a point just outside one of its faces yields a plane graph, called its \defi{Schlegel diagram}.
 By Steinitz' theorem, the Schlegel diagrams of 3-dimensional polytopes are precisely the 3-connected plane graphs.
 For a plane graph~$H$, we write~$L(H)$ for the inclusion order of its cells~$\{\emptyset\}\cup V(H)\cup E(H)\cup F(H)\cup \{H\}$, which includes the two \defi{trivial} cells~$\emptyset$ and~$H$.
 While $L(H)$ is a graded poset, it is in general not a lattice.
 For example, if~$H$ is a cycle, then any two edges~$e,e'$ on the cycle have the inner face~$f$ and the outer face~$\ol{f}$ covering both of them, i.e., $e,e'\cov f$ and~$e,e'\cov\ol{f}$.
 For a polytope~$P$, the face lattice~$L(P)$ is known to be $M_3$-free~\cite[Thm.~2.7~(iii)]{MR1311028}.
 Similarly, if~$H$ is 2-connected, then~$L(H)$ is $M_3$-free.
 The unbounded face of a plane graph~$H$ is referred to as the \defi{outer face}, and the remaining faces are called \defi{inner} faces.

 A \defi{Hamiltonian cycle} in a graph is a cycle that visits every vertex exactly once.
 A Hamiltonian cycle of~$G(L(P))$ corresponds to a cyclic listing of all faces of~$P$ such that any two consecutive faces form a cover relation in~$L(P)$; see Figure~\ref{fig:example}~(d1)+(d2).